What does Nelson mean?

 Nelson is a very prominent first name for men (#251 out of 1220, Top 21%) and also a very prominent surname for all people (#40 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Shown below is an analysis of the usage of Nelson and associated names.
-Prominent variation forms of Nelson (#642 from recent data) are Neil (#655 from recent data), Nels, Niles and Nils.
+Which version is better?with its variant forms and related boy names.
+Shown below is an analysis of the ranking of Nelson and associated names.
+Prominent variation forms of Nelson (#631 from recent data) are Neil (#639 from recent data), Nels, Niles and Nils.
 Other variants, like Nealon, are seldom used.
 Usage of these forms of Nelson was well-received during the years 1930-1939 (usage of 0.2%) and has become much reduced since, with forms like Neil becoming less fashionable.